Why Everything Costs More Than It Did Last Tuesday

 1. Uncertainty for Everyone

 When inflation goes wild, nobody knows what tomorrow's prices will be.
 Businesses delay investing.
 Households hold off spending.
-Growth slows.
+Economic growth slows.

 2. Hurts the Poor More